-The distribution of native forest birds in Wellington City parks and reserves has not changed substantially from that reported previously (McArthur et al, 2012; McArthur et al, 2013a).
+Other than these changes, the distribution of native forest birds in Wellington City parks and reserves has not changed substantially from that reported previously (McArthur et al, 2012; McArthur et al, 2013a and McArthur et al, 2015).
 Those species with the strongest dispersal abilities, or those that are least susceptible to the impacts of mammalian predators (including silvereye, tui, grey warbler and fantail) continue to have the most widespread distributions in Wellington City parks and reserves.
 Those species with more limited dispersal abilities, or greater susceptibility to depredation by mammalian predators (including NI robin and NI saddleback) have more localised distributions, typically centred on key source populations now established in predator-free Zealandia.

-The accumulation of four years of five-minute bird count data combined with an increasing quantity of citizen science bird data has allowed us to detect several species re-colonisation events that have occurred in Wellington City reserves within the last 4-5 years.
+The accumulation of five years of five-minute bird count data combined with the ever increasing quantity of citizen science bird observations accumulating in the New Zealand eBird database has allowed us to detect several species re-colonisation events that have occurred in Wellington City reserves within the last 4-5 years.
 Both whiteheads and red-crowned parakeets for example now appear to be resident in Trelissick Park, some 3.8 km north of the nearest source populations in Zealandia.
 Similarly, resident populations of both bellbirds and red-crowned parakeets now appear to have established in Khandallah Park, 5.7 km north of Zealandia and red-crowned parakeets are now well established in Otari-Wilton Bush, 1.7 km north of Zealandia.

-The incorporation of bird observation data collected by local citizen scientists into the distribution maps provided in this report has enabled bird distribution in Wellington City to be mapped in much greater detail than in previous reports.
-In this particular case, the Wellington City five-minute bird count dataset and local citizen science bird distribution datasets appear to be highly complementary.
+The incorporation of eBird data into the distribution maps provided in this report continues to enable us to map bird distribution in Wellington City to a high level of detail.
+In this particular case, the Wellington City five-minute bird count dataset and the eBird Basic Dataset appear to be highly complementary.
 The original aim of this Wellington City five-minute bird count monitoring programme was to sample bird populations in forested habitats in Wellington City's parks and reserve network, so it isn't designed to provide any information on bird distribution in other habitats in the city such as suburban backyards.
-The majority of bird observations reported by local citizen scientists however are from these suburban habitats, so combining these two datasets provides a much more detailed and complete picture of bird distribution in Wellington City than either of these datasets can provide on their own.
+The majority of bird observations submitted to eBird however are from these suburban habitats, so combining these two datasets provides a much more detailed and complete picture of bird distribution in Wellington City than either of these datasets can provide on their own.